chandantochandan/chandantochandan/README.md

 💬 Ask me about AI cognitive architectures, the philosophy of memory, or building open-source communities.

-📫 How to reach me: (https://twitter.com/your_handle) or LinkedIn
+📫 How to reach me: (https://x.com/yvidurai)

 🚀 My Current Project: Vidurai
 Vidurai is an open-source memory layer that teaches AI the art of strategic forgetting.
 It helps developers build stateful, efficient, and personalized AI agents that remember wisely.